-Then we made our way to the Modern Honolulu, a chic hotel in Waikiki perfect for a girls’ night out.
+Then we made our way to the Modern Honolulu, a chic hotel in Waikiki, perfect for a girls’ night out.
 After we got settled, Isobel and Mariah distracted me with some poolside tanning, while my other two bridesmaids fixed up our hotel room.
-When I returned to the room, Lauren and Carolyn had set up games, decorations, and booze.
+When I returned to the room, Lauren and Carolyn had set up games, decorations, and booze throughout our room.
 Those next couple of hours, drinking champagne while playing adorably kinky word games and lingerie scavenger hunts in our room, were the perfect bonding experience, and knowing that my four best friends from different spheres of my life had Skyped and emailed for the past few months to organize everything warmed my heart.

-For my bachelorette dinner, we went to Morimoto Waikiki, the Iron Chef restaurant that I used to frequent when I still lived in Hawaii.
+For my bachelorette dinner, we went to Morimoto Waikiki, the Iron Chef-owned restaurant that I used to frequent when I still lived in Hawaii.
 We shared two 8-course omakase meals and a few entrées — more than enough food for five slender women.
 After dinner, we met up with some of my other friends at the bar downstairs, went dancing at Addiction, and sobered up (or fell asleep, in Isobel’s case) at a 24-hour diner.

-The next morning, we did yoga by the pool and ate at a new organic restaurant.
-If you’re in Waikiki for breakfast and are sick of chains and hotel restaurants, I highly recommend Goofy Cafe & Dine for delicious local food.
+The next morning, we did yoga by the pool and ate at a new organic restaurant called Goofy Cafe & Dine.
 It was a wonderful way to conclude my bachelorette party.